Thomasin McKenzie

 A still from Leave No Trace

 For her role in "Leave No Trace," Thomasin received several prestigious award nominations and won two awards for "Breakthrough Performance" from the National Board of Review and the San Diego Film Critics Society.
-This recognition significantly raised her profile beyond the small New Zealand film community.
+This recognition launched her far beyond New Zealand's small film community.
 That same year, she also lent her voice to an animated series called "Nori," a New Zealand-South Korean co-production.

 Thomasin working on voice acting in 'Nori'